NMMES/nmmes-module-normalize/README.md

 ---

-The `--scale` option defines the width videos should be down scaled to.
+The `--scale` option defines the height videos should be down scaled to.
 Videos will always maintain original aspect ratio.
 Videos will not be scaled up.
 Use 0 to disable this feature.
 [Examples: 720, 480].

 Type: Number<br>
 Default: 0

 ---

 The `--autocrop-intervals` option attempts to crop off black bars on a video.
-Set to 0 to disable..
+Set to 0 to disable.

 Type: Number<br>
-Default: 0
+Default: 12